litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

 == Changelog ==
+= 1.0.4 =
+* Added logic to cache commenters.
+* Added htaccess backup to the install script.
+* Added an htaccess editor in the wp-admin dashboard.
+* Added do not cache user agents.
+* Added do not cache cookies.
+* Created new LiteSpeed Cache Settings submenu entries.
+* Implemented Separate Mobile View.
+* Modified WP_CACHE not defined message to only show up for users who can manage options.
+* Moved enabled all/disable all from network management to network settings.
+* Removed check from installation script that blocked install if WooCommerce was installed.
+* Fixed a bug where WP_CACHE was not defined on activation if it was commented out.

 = 1.0.3 =
 * Added a Purge Front Page button to the LiteSpeed Cache Management page.
 * Added a Default Front Page TTL option to the general settings.